Yorgos Lanthimos: 2018–present: Collaborations with Emma Stone

 In 2018 he directed the period black comedy, The Favourite starring Olivia Colman, Emma Stone and Rachel Weisz.
 The film is a tragicomic tale of personal and political jealousy and intrigue revolving around Anne, Queen of Great Britain in 18th-century England.
 It made its debut at the 75th Venice International Film Festival where it won the Grand Jury Prize.
 The New York Times labeled the film a Critic's Pick with A.O.
 Scott writing, "Lanthimos, his camera gliding through gilded corridors and down stone staircases — in exquisitely patterned light and shadow, with weird lenses and startling angles — choreographs an elaborate pageant of decorum and violence, claustrophobia and release."
-The film went on to tie with the Alfonso Cuaron directed drama film Roma for the most nominations at 91st Academy Awards, with ten, including Best Picture and Best Director for Lanthimos (winning the Academy Award for Best Actress for Olivia Colman).
+The film went on to tie with the Alfonso Cuarón directed drama film Roma for the most nominations at 91st Academy Awards, with ten, including Best Picture and Best Director for Lanthimos (winning the Academy Award for Best Actress for Olivia Colman).

 He then directed the 16mm black and white silent short Bleat (2022) starring Emma Stone and Damien Bonnard.
 Bleat was co-commissioned by the Greek National Opera and Athens-based cultural foundation NEON.
 The story, set on the Greek Cycladic island of Tinos, revolves around a woman in black who is mourning inside a simple house.
 The film has been described as experimental and surrealist in style and focuses on themes of loneliness, connection, death, and desire as well as human and animal interaction.
 The film has only been shown twice, first being at the Stavros Niarchos Hall in Athens in 2022, and the second at Alice Tully Hall at the New York Film Festival in 2023.
 Lanthimos designed Bleat to be screened only in theaters with a live orchestra and chorus.